Fyvel/speed-bet/README.md

 ## Launch
 ### Back-end
 - From `~\speed-bet\SpeedBet\SpeedBet.Api`, run `dotnet run`
-Make sure the address it's listening on is the same as the one used by the angular app (you can find it hardcoded in `~\speed-bet\speed-bet-app\src\app\services\matches.service.ts`)
+Make sure the address the server is listening on is the same as the one used by the angular app (you can find it hardcoded in `~\speed-bet\speed-bet-app\src\app\services\matches.service.ts`)

 ### Front-end
 - From `~\speed-bet\speed-bet-app`, run `npm start`

 ## Running unit tests
--  From `~\speed-bet\speed-bet-app`, run `npm test` and open in a browser the generated `index.html` (you can find it in the `coverage` folder)
+-  From `~\speed-bet\speed-bet-app`, run `npm test` and open in a browser the generated `index.html` file (you can find it in the `coverage` folder)